by Texas Homesteader ~

 Cleaning The Canisters

 Although removing the paint took some time & elbow grease, I’m really glad I did it for my next projects.
-Stay tuned, I’ll be making a simple, vintage-look bread box as well as a flour canister for my kitchen.
-I’ll be sure to share when those projects are complete, but I’m loving it so far!
+I’ll be using coffee canisters to ma a simple, vintage-look bread box as well as a flour canister for my kitchen.

 Coffee Canister Repurpose Ideas: